SMAS Facelift London

-SMAS stands for Superficial Musculo Aponeurotic System, which comprises muscles and fibrous tissues on the face that becomes loose when we age.
+SMAS stands for Superficial Musculo Aponeurotic System, which comprises muscles and fibrous tissue on the face that becomes loose when we age.
 This area starts near our ears and moves down towards the neck, where looseness occurs in the middle of your face.
 The SMAS facelift addresses signs of ageing such as sagging, loose skin, and loss of facial contour, especially around the jawline and neck.
+It specifically targets the effects of the natural ageing process, including facial sagging, wrinkles, and tissue loss, to provide longer-lasting and more natural rejuvenation.

 The ageing signs that a SMAS can target include:

-A drooping neck or turkey neck if there is not a lot of skin laxity in the neck.
+• A drooping neck or turkey neck if there is not a lot of skin laxity in the neck.
+The platysma, a key muscle in the neck, is often addressed during neck lift procedures to restore neck and jawline definition.
 If there is more skin laxity a neck lift may be recommended

 SMAS facelift patients want to slow down the effects of ageing.
 We see patients in their 50’s, 60s and older achieve lift and rejuvenation.